kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

 #### Compiling and Flashing GRBL using Arduino IDE

+>These instructions were extracted from GRBL documentation [here:](https://github.com/gnea/grbl/wiki/Compiling-Grbl)

 1. Launch the Arduino IDE
  * Make sure you are using the most recent version of the Arduino IDE!